ElementumOrg/elementum-docker/README.md

 Thus, you must use special `-serverExternalIp=` parameter so Elementum will use this IP in replies and will not try to identify Kodi's IP based on client's IP (`-remoteHost=` value always will be used as Kodi's IP).
 You will not be able to use several clients with 1 server, obviously.
 Windows host as server with Docker Desktop was tested with Windows/Android host as Kodi client.

-I have not tested this "docker compose" service with macOS.
-Most likely it either behaves like Windows (so you will need to add `-serverExternalIp=` parameter) or like Linux.
+User tested this "docker compose" service with macOS as server and Xbox as client. macOS behaves like Windows (same NAT issue), so you need to add `-serverExternalIp=` parameter.
+Both "bridge" and "host" network drivers should work.

 ## Troubleshooting